Boreas618/boreas618.github.io/os-notes/cache.md

 ## The Memory Hierarchy

-In general, a cache is a small, fast storage device that acts as a staging area for the data objects stored in a larger, slower device.
-The process of using a cache is known as caching.

 Data is copied between level $k$ and $k+1$ in **block-sized** units.
 Lower-level devices have longer access times, so larger block sizes are used to amortize the time.

-- Cache Hits
-- Cache Misses

-When a miss occurs, the cache at level $k$ fetches the block containing the data from the cache at level $k+1$.
-If the cache of  level $k$ is full, an existing block may be replaced (known as replacing or evicting).

 > **Practice** (COMP130110Final@FDU, 2017)
 >